IvanIlagan/regexer-ruby/GETTING_STARTED.md

 To lessen the burden of passing a manually made Hash and to add more readability, we can use the value builder method [character_range](#character-range) to build our Hash object.

 The method is not restricted to accept 1 parameter.
-It can actually take as many paramter as you want as to maximize the usage of the square brackets.
+It can actually take as many parameter as you want as to maximize the usage of the square brackets.

 ```ruby
 # Multi params usage